sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 **During training:**
 - The actor is trained to reconstruct the true actions over a trajectory using the encoder's outputs, the state at each step of the trajectory, and the goal state
 - The KL divergence between the encoder and planner's outputs is minimsed
 - $ \beta $ controls the weighting between KL divergence and action reconstruction loss.
 Too high, and the encoder is constrained to the planner.
 As a result, the latent space is uninformative and 'acts with encodings' loss will be worse, which limits the upper bound of performance by the model.
-Too low, and the planner is unable to catch up to and plan over the latent space created by the encoder - as a result the planner's outputs will be wrong for the actor
+Too low, and the planner is unable to catch up to and plan over the latent space created by the encoder - as a result the planner's outputs will be unfamiliar inputs for the actor

 **At test time:**
 - The planner samples a potential 'latent plan', from which the actor constructs a trajectory.